AfreenHasheem/TW_Test/README.md

 On clicking an item in the list, the item expands with more information.
 Retrofit is the third party library used for fetching the data.
-Offline functionality is implemented by caching the data The architecture pattern followed is MVP
+Offline functionality is implemented by caching the data.
+The architecture pattern followed is MVP.
-Mockito is used to test the Presenter layer
+Mockito is used to test the Presenter layer.

 The model Package
 Contains the serializable model class Hero.java